956-261-0577

 2.1 How do I choose the right puppy for my family?

 Yes.
 Visits are by appointment only, and we show one puppy (or two siblings) per visit for safety and health reasons.
-Video calls are also available.
+Video calls are also available if you prefer.

 A deposit is required to reserve a puppy.
 You can pay via our website or direct contact.
 The remaining balance is due at pickup or 24 hours before delivery.